python/cpython/Doc/library/typing.rst

        return l[0]

 .. versionchanged:: 3.12
-   Syntactic support for generics is new in version 3.12.
+   Syntactic support for generics is new in Python 3.12.

 .. _user-defined-generics: